To be considered eligible for any NPS Geoscientists-in-the-Parks (GIP) position, an applicant must meet all of the following eligibility criteria.

-Geoscientists of all levels are eligible to apply.
+Geoscientists and other natural resource scientists of all levels are eligible to apply.
 This includes, but is not limited to, undergraduate students, graduate students, recent graduates, post-docs, professionals, faculty members, teachers, and retirees.
 (These opportunities are not just for students!)

-GSA welcomes applicants from diverse disciplines, such as chemistry, physics, engineering, mathematics, computer science, ecology, hydrology, meteorology, the social sciences, and the humanities.
+GSA welcomes applicants from diverse disciplines, such as chemistry, physics, engineering, mathematics, computer science, ecology, hydrology, meteorology, other natural resource sciences, social sciences, and the humanities.
 Applicants with backgrounds outside of the geosciences should be mindful of each position’s qualifications and are advised to apply to positions for which they can meet all of the qualifications.

-You can apply for up to seven GIP/Guest Scientist positions.
+You can apply for up to three GIP/Guest Scientist positions.
 However, you can only accept an offer for one position.
-Those applying for the GIP Diversity positions have no limit on the number of Diversity Internships they can apply to.
-Diversity position applicants are also eligible to apply separately for GIP/Guest Scientist positions.

-Application materials submitted into GSA's online application system after noon on the posted deadlines are ineligible and will not be accepted.
+Application materials submitted into GSA's online application system after 5:00 p.m.
+Mountain Time on the posted deadlines are ineligible and will not be accepted.
 Partial or incomplete applications will not be considered in the selection process.
-The reason the deadline is at noon is to ensure that GSA staff are available to assist with potential last-minute technical difficulties.

 Guest Scientist positions have the same eligibility requirements as regular GIP positions, but tend to demand a higher level of specific qualifications.

-Although GIP participants are not considered employees of GSA nor the U.S. government, the NPS Geoscientists-in-the-Parks (GIP) Program takes Equal Employment Opportunity principles very seriously.
+Although GIP participants are not considered employees of the program's partner organizations or the U.S. government, the NPS Geoscientists-in-the-Parks (GIP) Program takes Equal Employment Opportunity principles very seriously.
 Selection of positions will be made solely on the basic of merit and qualifications, without regard to race, sex, color, creed, age, marital status, national origin, sexual orientation, non-disqualifying handicap conditions, or any other factors not related to performance.

-Occasionally, high-school (pre-college) students have asked about participating.
-There is a minimum age of 18-years-old to participate, and the qualifications for most, if not all, positions would be very difficult to fulfill without having taken at least some college level geoscience courses.
+Occasionally, high-school (pre-college) students have asked about participating in the GIP Program.
+There is a minimum age of 18-years-old to participate, and the qualifications for most, if not all, positions would be very difficult to fulfill without having taken at least some college level geoscience or other science courses.
 Here are some other programs that high-school students should look into: The Student Conservation Association (SCA), AmeriCorps, CityYear, Volunteer.gov, the National Park Service "Volunteer-In-Parks" (VIP) program, USFS volunteer opportunities, BLM volunteer opportunities, and volunteer opportunities in local state/county/municipal parks and nature centers.
 Your local university may also have programs for high-school students and recent graduates.